European stocks fall as recession fears ramp up

 A deep inversion in the U.S. Treasury yield curve once again rattled investors still worried about economic growth in the face of a U.S.-China trade war that is now in its second year and is weighing on the global economy.

-The biggest fallers on the DAX were software provider SAP SE SAP.DE, chipmaker Infineon Technologies AG (IFXGn.DE) and payments company Wirecard AG (WDIG.DE).
+The biggest fallers on the DAX were software provider SAP SE , chipmaker Infineon Technologies AG and payments company Wirecard AG.
 They were down between 0.9% and 1.2%.

 Reporting by Amy Caren Daniel in Bengaluru; Editing by Arun Koyyur